$\infty$-categorical group quotients via skew group algebras: Abstract

 \section{Abstract}

-{We describe group quotients of dg-categories and linear stable $\infty$-categories.
+{We relate group quotients of dg-categories and linear stable $\infty$-categories.
 Given a group acting on a dg-algebra, we prove that the skew group dg-algebra is Morita equivalent to the dg-categorical homotopy group quotient.
 We also treat the cases of group actions on dg-categories, with corresponding skew group dg-categories, and of orbit dg-categories.
-Finally, we describe a version of the skew group algebra in the setting of ring spectra and relate it with the $\infty$-categorical group quotient. }
+Finally, we describe a version of the skew group algebra in the setting of ring spectra and relate it with $\infty$-categorical group quotients. }